How to make an inventory spreadsheet in 5 easy steps

 If you sell perishable items, include the expiration date in this section.

 You can’t track inventory levels without including how much of each product you have on hand.
+Tracking quantity on hand allows businesses to monitor stock availability in real time and prevent shortages.
 Quantity info can also help you track the value of the inventory you’re currently carrying, which makes budgeting easier.
 These calculations will come in handy if you use formulas in your spreadsheet.

 Keep track of your inventory online with Jotform’s free inventory templates.